-Madigen is known in the scientific literature as a unique stratotype area with the distribution of Triassic geological layers containing various paleo-fauna.
+Madygen is known in the scientific literature as a unique stratotype area with the distribution of Triassic geological layers containing various paleo-fauna.
 It is an area with an extensive distribution of the Mesozoic complex of continental deposits, creating unique geological landscapes.
-Madigen is a striking and classic example of the Mesozoic (MZ) era on the Eurasian continent.
+Madygen is a striking and classic example of the Mesozoic (MZ) era on the Eurasian continent.
 This area is known in the world paleontological science as an area with rare representative forms of fossils.
 Single specimens of many species of paleo-fauna and paleo-flora were found here, which made it possible to reconstruct paleogeographic and geological events over millions of years.
 The paleontological findings of Madigen have become outstanding discoveries of scientists.

 The mountains of Madigen are striking in their beauty!
-Madigen is an outstanding aesthetic landscape that must be preserved for future generations and science.
+Madygen is an outstanding aesthetic landscape that must be preserved for future generations and science.
 These landscapes are intended for the aesthetic enjoyment of nature.
 These fantastic landforms attract many tourists from around the world.